How do I...?

 Do you have CDs, cassettes, videos and DVD's?

 The Library does not purchase music, movies, or books-on-tape.
-However, some educational videos can be borrowed and/or viewed at the Chico Center Library Room 219.
+However, some reserved films can be borrowed and/or viewed at the Chico Center Library Room 219.

 Copies of instructor-owned DVDs are available at the reserve desks at Main and Chico Center.
 There are in-house viewing stations at both libraries.

-There is a faculty-use only video & DVD collection at Chico Center Library.
+There is a faculty-use only DVD collection at Chico Center Library.
 Instructors may borrow audio-visual materials or place them on reserve so students can view them in-house.